 Do not use stock photographs in your Google my business listing.
 Google will recognize them and remove them from your profile.
 All the images should be your own.
 Also, avoid overly professional photography.
 Keep a real touch to all your images so that people can relate to them.

+The ideal Google my business post image size is 1200 x 900 pixels, a 4:3 image ratio.
 You can also add 360-degree photos to give your audience a wider perspective of your store.
 Add videos, if you can, to maximize your visibility even more.

 Google’s search engine research report says that, “Businesses with photos receive 35% more clicks to their websites and 42% more requests for driving directions than the businesses who don’t have photos.”